ietf-ccamp-wg/ietf-network-inventory/draft-ietf-ccamp-network-inventory-yang.md

 {{!RFC8348}} defines a YANG data model for the management of the hardware on a single server and therefore it is more applicable to the domain controller South Bound Interface (SBI) towards the network elements rather than at the domain controller's northbound.
 However, the YANG data model defined in {{!RFC8348}} has been used as a reference for defining the YANG network hardware inventory data model presented in this draft.

-For optical network hardware inventory, the network inventory YANG data model should support the use cases (4a and 4b) and requirements as defined in {{ONF_TR-547}}, in order to guarantee a seamless integration at MDSC/OSS/orchestration layers.
+For optical network hardware inventory, the network hardware inventory YANG data model should support the use cases (4a and 4b) and requirements as defined in {{ONF_TR-547}}, in order to guarantee a seamless integration at MDSC/OSS/orchestration layers.

 The proposed YANG data model has been analysed at the present stage to cover the requirements and use cases for Optical Network Hardware Inventory.